vergauwenthomas/MetObs_toolkit/docs/paper/index.rst

 About JOSS
 -----------
-The `Journal of Open Source Software <https://joss.theoj.org/>`_ is a developer friendly, open access journal for research software packages.
+The `Journal of Open Source Software <https://joss.theoj.org/>`_ is a developer-friendly, open-access journal for research software packages.